Recognizing, preventing, and handling dog aggression

 Why does it happen?

 Dogs are pack animals, however, domestic dogs have come very far from their wild ancestors.
 In a household, it is more like a group and there is a leader in that group. (incidentally, there can be co-leaders in a group) If you don’t show him from the very beginning that you are the leader of this group, he will feel that he has no choice other than to take on the role himself.
 Keep in mind that to him this is really a very stressful role.
 He feels he has to be on the alert most of the time.
 Anything different in the environment that he is used to becomes a stressful situation for them.

 Your dog has his own perception of where he ranks in that environment as well.
 This is where it gets interesting: if your dog perceives himself as higher up on the social totem-pole than other family members, he’s going to get cheeky (I just love that word).
 If he’s really got an overinflated sense of his own importance, he’ll start to act aggressively.
 Why?
 Because he believes that is his right.

 So what can I do about it?

 The best treatment for dominant, aggressive behavior is consistent, frequent obedience work, which will underline your authority over your dog.
 Just two fifteen-minute sessions a day will make it perfectly clear to your dog that you’re the boss, and that it pays to do what you say.
+What being “the boss” means is, kindly, but firmly letting him know that the behavior he is displaying is not appropriate and will not be allowed to continue.
 You can make this fact clear to him by rewarding him (with treats and lavish praise) for obeying a command, and isolating him (putting him in “time-out”, either outside the house or in a room by himself) for bad behavior.

 - If you’re not entirely confident doing this yourself, you may wish to consider enlisting the assistance of a qualified dog trainer.